Seneca-ICTOER/OPS635/docs/A-Labs/lab4.md

   - Install Ansible on one of your VMs (we will refer to that as the server).

-       - Current installation instructions can be found here (<- ADD LINK).
+       - Current installation instructions can be found [here](/C-ExtraResources/ansible-install.md) .

   - If you have not already done so, create an SSH key-pair for a **non-root user on your server** and transfer the public portion of it to another VM (we will refer to it as the client).
 Ensure that you can use it to ssh to a non-root account on the client by entering a passphrase.
   - Modify the inventory file on your server to include the fully qualified domain names of client VM.